AbhinavGupta121/Virtual-Piano-using-Open-CV/README.md

 https://user-images.githubusercontent.com/45709653/142473908-40d02ab3-b5ae-4e03-87d4-baacf10fe664.mp4

-Nearly 4fps was achieved with an image resolution of (640,480) on a
+Nearly 4fps was achieved with an image resolution of (640,480) on a Intel® Core™ i5-7200U CPU @ 2.50GHz × 4.
+However, network latency can be minimized by using laptop webcam directly in which case >10 fps was achieved!